joemoose/dungeoneers.d20/docs/appendix-e-leveling.md

-# Appendix E: Optional Leveling
+# Appendix E: Optional Character Levels

 ---

 ## Introduction

+If your gaming table prefers a more traditional RPG character advancement mechanism rather than using combat [Scars](damage.md) and other growth opportunities and events in the narrative, you can track Experience Points (XP) and character levels.

+## Experience Points

-Your character earns Experience Points (XP) by bringing treasure and valuable relics back from their expeditions to the safety of a settlement.
+Your character earns XP by bringing treasure and valuable relics back from their expeditions to the safety of a settlement.

 For every coin’s worth of treasure brought back (divided equally amongst the party), your character earns 1 XP.

-## Level
+## Levels

 Characters start at level 1 with zero XP.